constanhack/2450-project/README.txt

 BasicML Language

-The first two digits of each BasicML instruction are the operation code specifying the operation to be performed.
+The first three digits of each BasicML instruction are the operation code specifying the operation to be performed.

 BasicML vocabulary defined as follows: